Lateral Head Triceps Exercises for Bigger, Stronger Arms

 While doing lateral head tricep exercises, having the proper form will be crucial.

-By keeping your elbows tucked to the side and staying in control of your movements, you will be able to maintain the perfect form during your workouts.
+You can maintain the perfect form during your workouts by keeping your elbows tucked to the side and staying in control of your movements.

 7. Allow Time For Rest and Recovery